bhisaac/5eFP/5eFP-SRD.md

 ## Action

 **_Discard your action to take one action_.** You discard your action during your turn to use most game features, spells, and attacks.
+If a game feature has the Action keyword, you use your discarded action to take another action detailed in its description.

 > Life requires some effort to maintain.
 You must physically attend to your life and take action to promote your health and wellness.
 Your body, mind, and essence or spirit need loving kindness, loving guidance, and self-care for optimal health.
 There is no away-from-keyboard (AFK) in RL.
 There is no auto-follow or AFK leveling.
 You must take action if you are to meet your goals in life.
 If you don't take action in your life, who will?